psathyrella/partis/docs/output-formats.md

 If you just want to view an ascii representation of the results, use the partis [`view-annotations`](subcommands.md#view-annotations) and [`view-partitions`](subcommands.md#view-partitions) actions.
 If you want to directly access the csv columns, the [partition](#partition-file-headers) and [annotation](#annotation-file-headers) headers are listed below.
-While by default a fairly minimal set of annotation information is written to file, many more keys are added to the in-memory dictionary when the file is read back in.
+While by default a fairly minimal set of annotation information is written to file, many more keys are present in the dictionary in memory.
 Any of these keys, together with several additional ones, can be added to the output file by setting `--extra-annotation-columns` (for all the choices, see `partis annotate --help|grep -C5 extra-annotation`).

 If, on the other hand, you need to do some additional calculations, there is a lot of existing code to facilitate this.